 - 3.18.
-The representations set out in this Statement makes clear that irrespective of the options taken forward in the SWLP that Hampton Magna should be considered as a location for growth despite is location within the Green Belt.
-Whilst development could be provided outside of the Green Belt, there is a concern that a blanket exclusion on development would be counterproductive to the economic and social wellbeing of those areas within the Green Belt and give rise to an unsustainable pattern of development by pushing development to areas that are inherently less sustainable. - 3.19.
+The representations set out in this Statement make clear that irrespective of the options taken forward in the SWLP and despite the town's location in the Green Belt that Henley-in-Arden should continue to be considered an appropriate location for growth going forward.
+Whilst development could be provided outside of the Green Belt, there is concern that a blanket exclusion on development would be counterproductive to the economic and social wellbeing of those areas within the Green Belt and would give rise to an unsustainable pattern of development by pushing development to areas that are inherently less sustainable. - 3.19.
 Paragraphs 137 to 143 of the NPPF provides the necessary guidance for the review of Green Belt.
 The joint authorities will need to be satisfied that there are exceptional circumstances to justify Green Belt release and should look to release land that does not compromise the five purposes of including land within the Green Belt.
-A Green Belt Review will therefore be an essential component of the evidence base.
-Set out below is a brief overview of the performance of the Respondent's site against these five purposes:
+A Green Belt Review will therefore be an essential component of the evidence base. - 3.20.
+Set out below is a brief overview of the performance of the site against these five purposes.